Edward L. Fike

-Edward L. Fike (1920-2011) was a journalist and publisher in California, Montana, North Carolina, Ohio, and Virginia.
+Edward L. Fike (b.
+Maryland, March 31, 1930, d.
+California, August 26, 2011) was a journalist and publisher in California, Montana, North Carolina, Ohio, and Virginia.

 Biography

 Childhood, education, and military service

 Fike was born March 31, 1920, in Delmar, Maryland, to Claudius Edwin Fike and Rosa Lake Pegram.
-He was reared in Ahoskie, North Carolina, and then received a bachelor's degree in economics from Duke University in 1941 and graduated as an ensign from the Naval Officer Candidate School at Northwestern University in 1942.
+He grew up in Ahoskie, North Carolina.
+He earned a bachelor's degree in economics from Duke University in 1941 and graduated as an ensign from the Naval Officer Candidate School at Northwestern University in 1942.
 At Duke, he was a member of Red Friars and Omicron Delta Kappa, honorary leadership organizations, and was president of the YMCA branch.

 During World War II, Fike was a navigator aboard the ammunition ship USS Mount Baker and the amphibious ship USS Rushmore during the latter's participation in the Battle of Leyte Gulf.

 Career

-After the war, Fike took his first journalism job in 1945 as editor and co-publisher of the Nelsonville Tribune in Nelsonville, Ohio, and in 1948 he began a stint as director of public relations at Duke University.
+After the war, Fike took his first journalism job in 1945 as editor and co-publisher of the Nelsonville Tribune in Nelsonville, Ohio.
+In 1948 he began a stint as director of public relations at Duke University.
 In 1950 he worked in the office of the United States Secretary of Defense, and in 1951 he was a member of the United States delegation to the formation of the North Atlantic Council, the governing body of the North Atlantic Treaty Organization in Paris, France.

 Fike returned to newspapers in 1953 as associate editor and Sunday editor of the Rocky Mount Evening Telegram in North Carolina.
-He resigned from the Telegram effective April 1, 1957, after he bought the Byerly newspaper chain in Montana, including the Lewiston Daily News, the Glendive Daily Ranger, and the Argus-Farmer.
+He resigned from the Telegram on April 1, 1957 after he bought the Byerly newspaper chain in Montana, including the Lewiston Daily News, the Glendive Daily Ranger, and the Argus-Farmer.

 From 1957 to 1968, Fike was editor and publisher of Fike Newspapers in Montana and California, followed by two years as associate editor of the Richmond News-Leader in Virginia.

 His California newspaper experience began when he bought the Press-Journal of Wilmington, from William J. Anderson in May 1959.
 His company name was Harbor Newspapers, Inc. The U.S. Internal Revenue Service seized the newspaper, which was the oldest in Southern California, and a sister publication, Harbor Mail, in April 1963 for failure to pay taxes withheld from employees' salaries.
 The building was shuttered and the 23 workers told to go home.

 Fike was publisher of the Woodland Hills Reporter in 1967.

 In 1967, coverage of a school-attendance-boundary dispute in Sunland-Tujunga, where Fike owned and edited the Record-Ledger, "according to many, sharpened the controversy," which had racial overtones.

 Jerry Cohen of the Los Angeles Times reported that Fike: